Ask Experts Questions for FREE Help!

 Thanks for your reply.
 But can you please respond to my individual questions?
 I don't understand why you suggest me to file as non-resident when I already pass the SPT?
 I thought I am either dual-status alien or resident only alien.

 Also, I don't think I can file non-resident alien either way because I plan to file as non-resident in my citizenship country, Canada.
-Therefore, I will have to file as resident in the US anyways.
+Therefore, I will have to file as resident in the US anyway.

 Thanks.